kgish/skillzz/README.md

 The site could have perhaps up to 1,000 workers, 10,000 customers and 100 skills.

 The challenge: create a prototype of this website, with the main focus on the back end, especially the models and search functionality.

+## Testing

+The functionality of this application is verified by running `rspec` which tests the defined features and scenarios.

+In order to run all tests:

+    bundle exec rspec

+or in order to run just a specific feature, in this example editing categories:

+    bundle exec rspec spec/features/editing_categories_spec.rb

 ## References